weidmueller/u-os-hub-api/README.md

 ## Build

 The developing environment installs the project's npm dependencies and executes a build command on startup.
-[Run on Save](https://marketplace.visualstudio.com/items?itemName=pucelle.run-on-save) automatically executes a build command when files were saved.
+[Run on Save](https://marketplace.visualstudio.com/items?itemName=pucelle.run-on-save) automatically executes a build command when the asyncapi.yaml or openapi.yaml are saved.

 ```
 npm ci --ignore-optional --silent